Table of Contents

 3. Governance provenance: retrospective and doctrine work can reference specific invocations.

-Trail files live at .kittify/events/profile-invocations/{invocation_id}.jsonl - one JSONL file per invocation.
+Trail files live at kitty-ops/{invocation_id}.jsonl: one JSONL file per invocation.
 Each line is an event (started, completed, glossary_checked, artifact_link, commit_link, or future additive events).

 Key fields on the started event: